umkh/s5h-proxy/README.md

    - Handles HTTP proxy authentication if credentials are provided in the proxy URL
    - Returns the established connection to the SOCKS5 server

-4. **Data Forwarding**: Once the tunnel is established, the SOCKS5 server transparently forwards data between the client and target server through the HTTP proxy tunnel
+4. **Data Forwarding**: Once the tunnel is established, the SOCKS5 server transparently forwards data between the client and target server through the HTTP proxy tunnel.

 ## Configuration